John-D-T/spotify_exploration/README.md

 - Obtain the relevant data using the Spotify API and other sources.
 The goal is to obtain data on popular songs, and song lyrics

   - *Note:* Credits to https://towardsdatascience.com/extracting-song-data-from-the-spotify-api-using-python-b1e79388d50 for providing information on how to do this

-- We run some checks to make sure we haven't already processed data today